Last week, a Twitter friend asked me, “How do I find a recruiter?”

 - Describe the type of job that interests you.

 - Give a quick example of a compelling accomplishment.

 - Ask them to keep you in mind for future openings.

-What If Those Companies Don’t Have Recruiters?
+What If Your Target Companies Don’t Have Recruiters?

 What If They Aren’t Active on LinkedIn?

 Why Internal Connections Matter